The Importance of Understanding Authentic Chaga: A Cautionary Tale

 - Inferior chemical composition, with fewer bioactive compounds and significantly reduced antioxidant activity.

-The Role of Chromogenic Complexes
+The Role of Chromogenic Complex

 Wild chaga, especially when it reaches maturity, is loaded with these chromogenic substances, making it one of the most potent natural sources of melanin.
 This is why high-quality wild chaga is dark brown or black on the outside, unlike cultivated chaga, which lacks this characteristic dark pigmentation.